bharatramnani94/WindowsBatchFiles/README.md

 # WindowsBatchFiles
-A collection of useful batch files for Windows PC, that intent to simplify day to day tasks.
+A collection of useful batch files for Windows PC, that intend to simplify day to day tasks.

----

 **Fork it and just change the variables in `config.bat` to suit your system.**